 When will Mindenhurst Primary School open?

-When will work start on the new public house?
+When will the new food store open?

 Why are trees being removed?